 Tylenol Doesn’t Do What You Think it Does

-That whole spiel (if you even had one) your doctor gave you about Tylenol having about zero side-effects?
+That whole spiel (if you even had one) about Tylenol having about zero side-effects?
 WRONG.
 This was a case of “take this cute little pill now,” get autism later that should have been researched, discovered, and disclosed back in the day when they started passing this junk out like hopped up M & M’s.

 If you’re giving your child Tylenol for pain, a fever, or worse … giving it preemptively (prior to a procedure or vaccinations), you should know that it doesn’t do what you think it does.
 Tylenol doesn’t reduce pain, is a neurotoxic endocrine disruptor, is harmful to a developing fetus, and is even more harmful to babies and small children whose bodies’ can’t clear the drug.